dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 # Recognize a pan gesture

-A .NET Multi-platform App UI (.NET MAUI) pan gesture is used for detecting the movement of fingers around the screen and applying that movement to content, and is implemented with the `PanGestureRecognizer` class.
-A common scenario for the pan gesture is to horizontally and vertically pan an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions.
+A .NET Multi-platform App UI (.NET MAUI) pan gesture recognizer detects the movement of fingers around the screen and can be used to apply that movement to content.
+A typical scenario for the pan gesture is to horizontally and vertically pan an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions.
 This is accomplished by moving the image within the viewport.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]